-That said, we are working today more personal kinds of hybrid human / computer composed music (see Wotja with its "Wotja Music"), so we figured it was also time for a new term specifically to accompany those developments.
-The term we have chosen is INMO which stands for Input → Music Output.
-It is music that is created "in the moment", it is "in motion" and it is "intermorphic".
+That said, things keep moving on and today we are working today more personal kinds of hybrid human / computer composed music for "creative relaxation" (see Wotja).
+We figured it was also time for some new terms specifically to accompany those developments.
+The terms we have chosen to use are at present:

 Anyhow, let's take a quick journey, and go back in time.
 Cast your mind way, way back to 1996.
 Remember that?
 Back then we would hear people say "the Internet is only a fad", and "it will never take off".
 At that time computers mostly had pretty low fidelity sound cards, and generative music was a niche area (as is even the case now).
 So, you can imagine how honoured we felt when an artist of Eno's stature took up the guantlet and used Koan at the core of "Generative Music 1" (See the Sparks In Electric Jelly review of the Oramics exhibition at the British Science Museum with mentions of GM1 and SSEYO Koan Pro).
 What he then said about generative music was eloquent and well observed and is still relevant today, so read what he said about it on the back of Generative Music 1, below.

 Eno's "Generative Music 1" (1996)

 with SSEYO Koan software